-On June 30, 2024, the District expects to finish the FY 23/24 operating budget year (which includes a \$21 million transfer to the capital reserves) with expenses of \$10.9 million over actual revenues.
-The utilization of one-time federal funding will be used to balance the budget.
+As of June 30, 2024, the District finished the FY 23/24 operating budget year (which includes a \$21 million transfer to the capital reserves) with revenues of \$4.5 million over actual expenses.

 Although the travel restrictions implemented to counter COVID-19 severely upended the District's finances and remote work continues that disruption, the District's long-term financial situation is as strong as it is because the Board has taken steps to increase revenues and decrease expenses.
-Those actions include the Board approving a 5-year toll increase program of \$0.50 per year for most drivers, effective July 1, 2024 and a moderate 5-year fare increase plan which went into effect July 1, 2023.
-Actions to decrease expenses have focused n setting transit service at a decreased level to meet the lower customer demand the change in commute patterns brought on by the pandemic.
+Those actions include the Board approving a 5-year toll increase program of \$0.50 per year for most drivers, effective July 1, 2024, and a moderate 5-year fare increase plan which went into effect July 1, 2023.
+Actions to decrease expenses have focused on setting transit service at a decreased level to meet the lower customer demand from the change in commute patterns brought on by the pandemic.

 The strong reserve position maintained by the District has been essential in FY 23/24 and will be again in FY 24/25 and into the future.
-As shown in the tables in this budget, the use of one-time federal ARP funding is limited to transit expenses, and are projected to completely cover the District's transit expense shortfall for the final time in FY 23/24.
-If bridge patronage and transit ridership assumptions in this budget do not significantly change in a positive direction, additional policy changes to reduce expenses and increase revenues will need to be developed and approved the Board to balance future operating budgets.
+As shown in the tables in this budget, the use of one-time federal ARP funding was limited to transit expenses and has been completely exhausted as of the end of FY 23/24.
+If bridge patronage and transit ridership assumptions in this budget do not significantly change in a positive direction, additional policy changes to reduce expenses and increase revenues will need to be developed and approved by the Board to balance future operating budgets.

-Impact of FY 24/25 Proposed Budget
+Impact of FY 24/25 Adopted Budget

-The FY 24/25 Proposed Budget was developed to continue the Board's efforts toward achieving long-term financial sustainability and to maintain sufficient reserves to complete its capital plan.
+The FY 24/25 Adopted Budget was developed to continue the Board's efforts toward achieving long-term financial sustainability and to maintain sufficient reserves to complete its capital plan.
 It has taken years of determined fiscal stewardship by the Board to build up the District's reserves, which are necessary to maintain the billions of dollars' worth of District capital assets.
 With continued lower customer demand brought on by the COVID-19 restrictions, District reserves will be used to fund the shortfall in transit services.
-The FY 24/25 Proposed Operating Budget projects the use of \$34.4 million in District Reserves to balance the operating budget.
-The Capital Budget is estimated to spend \$26.1 million in District reserve funds.
+The FY 24/25 Adopted Operating Budget projects the use of \$36.2 million in District Reserves to balance the operating budget.
+The Capital Budget is estimated to spend \$25.9 million in District reserve funds.

 The use of District reserves to pay for operating expenses is not sustainable.
-Future budgets will need to be paid for by yearly revenues from the operating budget.
+Future operating budgets will need to be paid for by yearly revenues from the operating budget.
 However, the District's share of the capital budget is intended to be funded by reserves.
-Capital budgets are designed to be balanced over the long-term, which is the objective of the long-term financial plan.
+Capital budgets are designed to be balanced over the long term, which is the objective of the long-term financial plan.
 The \$21 million Capital Contribution included as an expense in the operating budget is designed to cover these costs.
-Since the operating budget is not projected to be balanced, it is expected that the entire \$21 million will not be available to transfer to capital reserves resulting in the Proposed FY 24/25 budget reducing District reserves by \$23.7 million.
+Since the operating budget is not projected to be balanced, it is expected that the entire \$21 million will not be available to transfer to capital reserves resulting in the Adopted FY 24/25 budget reducing District reserves by \$25.3 million.
 As shown in the graph on the next page, District Reserves have been increasing over the past decade.
-The reduction in District Reserves for FY 24/25 is projected to break this trend of annual increases to the District Reserves.
+The reduction in District Reserves for FY 24/25 is projected to break this trend of annual increases in the District Reserves.